Three times a week, we do our podcast, Verdict with Ted Cruz.

 I recently confirmed that on numerous occasions, the intelligence community incidentally collected information about U.S. citizens involved in the Trump transition.

-Details about U.S. persons associated with the incoming administration, details with little or no apparent foreign intelligence value were widely disseminated in intelligence community reporting.
+Details about U.S. persons associated with the incoming administration, details with little or no apparent foreign intelligence value, were widely disseminated in intelligence community reporting.

 Third, I have confirmed that additional names of Trump transition team members were unmasked.

-And fourth and finally, I want to be clear, none of this surveillance was related to Russia or the investigation of Russian activities or of the Trump team.
+And fourth, and finally, I want to be clear: none of this surveillance was related to Russia or the investigation of Russian activities or of the Trump team.

 From what I know right now, it looks like incidental collection.

-Um, but we're trying to get to the bottom of it.
+We don't know exactly how that was picked up, but we're trying to get to the bottom of it.

 I believe it was all done legally.

-Um I think it was all obtained legally.
+I think it was all obtained legally.

 It appears most of this occurred from what I've seen in November, December, and January.

-So that should probably during during the transition, that's correct.
+So that should probably during the transition.

-Are you saying that it was political surveillance of political opponents as the president has suggested in his tweets?
+Are you saying the surveillance, if it wasn't related to Russia or anything like that, are you saying that it was political surveillance of political opponents, as the president has suggested in his tweets?

 Unbelievable.

-We were right, Trump was right, Solomon and Carter were right, and the rest of the media wrong.
+Solomon and Carter were right, and the rest of the media wrong.

-One of our top stories today, the attack, the terrorist attack in Great Britain.
+One of our top stories today, the attack, the terrorist attack in Great Britain, we'll have more about this at the top of the next hour.

-But we'll go back to London at the top of the hour.
+Newt Gingrich, we have also Freedom Caucus members all joining us, but we'll go back to London at the top of the hour.

 You want to stay with us.

-Terror strikes again, this time in London.
+Three top stories, terror strikes again, this time in London.

 We will go to London when we get back.

-Nigel Farage among our many guests.
+Nigel Farage, among our many guests.

 Philip Haney joins us.

-Now we've got Newt Gingrich weighing in, two Freedom Caucus members.
+Then we've got Newt Gingrich weighing in, two Freedom Caucus members.

-Is Devin Nunez, the House Intelligence Committee Chairman, confirms surveillance of Donald Trump and Trump Towers.
+Our other two stories is Devin Nunez, the House Intelligence Committee Chairman, confirms surveillance of Donald Trump and Trump Towers.

-Donald Trump was right, and we'll update you with Freedom Caucus members on the health care bill.
+And we'll update you with Freedom Caucus members on the health care bill.

 They are against it.